-Of the three buildings which comprise The Mainstay Inn, the most interesting history belongs to the Inn.
-Designed by famous Philadelphia architect, Stephen Decatur Button, and built in 1872 as a private gambling club, the building was recognized as important by a writer for the Cape May Ocean Wave as early as June, 1872.
+The Mainstay Inn's history begins in 1872.
+Designed by the famous Philadelphia architect, Stephen Decatur Button, it was originally established as a private gambling club.
+The buildings beauty and elegance was recognized as important by a writer for the Cape May Ocean Wave as early as June, 1872.
 "The New Club House - In the design on this model building which now adds to the attractiveness of Columbia Avenue, Mr. S. D. Button, the architect, has won himself additional honors...It is symmetrical in its proportions, airy and cheerful in its appointments, and finished in that unpretentious elegance so foreign to mansions of the shoddy order."

-The Clubhouse operated until the late 1890's when gambling was made illegal and Cape May was losing ground to Atlantic City, Asbury Park and Coney Island.
-It was then sold to the Scotts who used it as a summer home for many years and again to the O'Briens who had wonderful parties that Cape May's old timers still remember.
-In 1949, Rev. and Mrs. John Pemberton bought the building and converted it to a guest house, called The Victorian Mansion, which they operated summer only until 1976.
+The Mainstay Inn was originally known as "The Clubhouse," a 19th century pleasure palace, where gentlemen gathered in an elegant setting for gambling and other amusements.
+The Clubhouse operated until the late 1890's when gambling was made illegal and Cape May was losing ground to Atlantic City, Asbury Park and Coney Island in popularity.
+In 1898 the property was sold the Frances "Fanny" Wistar Scott and continued the tradition of wealthy Philadelphians owning summer cottages in Cape May.
+In 1945 the property was sold to the Frank O'Brien family who had wonderful parties that Cape May's old time residences still remember.
+In 1949, Rev. and Mrs. John Pemberton bought the building and converted it to a guest house, The Victorian Mansion, which they operated until the summer of 1976.